-Last year Т his year Response Comment/Legal Basis Response Comment/Legal Basis (a) Yes, a creditor may file for both liquidation and reorganization -Click to Select-
+Last Year This year Response Response Comment/Legal Basis Comment/Legal Basis (a) Yes, a creditor may file for both liquidation and reorganization A creditor may file for the insolvency of the debtor under Section 9 of the Bankruptcy Act, B.E.2483 [BA].
+A creditor may file a petition for both liquidation and reorganization of the debtor according to Section 90/2. -Click to Select-